KY-028/KY-028/README.md

 ### About Me 👦

-- 🌱 I’m currently working 4 part time jobs as Developer, Tutor, Teacher and Teaching Assistant!
+- 🌱 Teaching Assistant, CS Teacher, Math Tutor, and more!
-- 📫 How to reach me: yaokevin820@gmail.com
+- 📫 How to reach me: kevinyao.career@gmail.com
 - 😄 Pronouns: he/him

 ### Technologies 👨‍💻